coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Variants:

-.. cmdv:: Add Rec LoadPath @string.
+.. cmdv:: Add Rec LoadPath @string

 Works as ``Add Rec LoadPath`` :n:`@string` as :n:`@dirpath` but for the empty logical directory path.

-.. cmd:: Remove LoadPath @string.
+.. cmd:: Remove LoadPath @string

 This command removes the path :n:`@string` from the current |Coq| loadpath.

-.. cmd:: Print LoadPath.
+.. cmd:: Print LoadPath

 This command displays the current |Coq| loadpath.